antor44/livestream_video/README.md

 **Q: Why is the program not working?**

 A: There could be various reasons why the script/program is not functioning correctly.
 It relies on other Linux programs and their libraries, such as whisper.cpp and mpv.
 To compile the ./build/bin/whisper-cli executable, your operating system must have the necessary tools and development libraries installed, including those related to the chosen acceleration options.
 If you are not familiar with compilation, errors can often occur due to missing development libraries in your operating system.
-You will need to install only the necessary development libraries and the specific or compatible versions used by whisper-cpp.
+You will need to install only the necessary development libraries and the specific or compatible versions used by whisper.cpp.
 The ./build/bin/whisper-cli executable from whisper.cpp needs to be placed in the subdirectory of the directory of playlist4whisper.py and the script livestream_video.sh.
+Before lauch playlist4whisper.py, make sure that you are in the same directory as whisper.cpp, playlist4whisper.py, and livestream_video.sh, and eventually too the python environment for playlist4whisper is active.
 Additionally, it is crucial to have the Whisper model files in the "models" directory, following the correct format and name used by Whisper.cpp.

-These tasks can be accomplished using terminal commands:
+The whsiper.cpp installation can be accomplished using terminal commands:

 First clone the repository:
 ```